nickgaya/python2/README.rst

 How it works
 ````````````
 When you launch a Python 2 session, the library spawns a child process running
 Python 2.
-This child process runs a *server* that listens for commands from
+This child process acts as a server that listens for commands from
-the Python 3 *client*.
+the Python 3 client.
 For each command, the server performs an operation in
-Python 2 and returns the result either as an encoded *value* made up of
+Python 2 and returns the result either as an encoded value or a reference to a
-supported types, or a *reference* to a Python 2 object stored on the server.
+Python 2 object stored on the server.

 On the client side, the library wraps Python 2 references with the
 ``Py2Object`` class.
 This class implements many of the "magic methods" of the